CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Developments

-In terms of developments, since Sylas and his rat familiar maintain a telepathic bond, the mage (in area 12) becomes aware that the characters are approaching and thus has time to make preparations.
+In terms of developments, since Sylas and his rat familiar maintain a telepathic bond, the runesmith (in area 12) becomes aware that the characters are approaching and thus has time to make preparations.

 #### Treasure